 Q: Will we continue using the daily Covid self-checklist?

 A: Yes, every member of the UMass community has a role to play in maintaining a healthy and safe campus.
-With that said, all individuals will be required to comply with all current Covid19 safety protocols, including using the daily Covid self-checklist.
+With that said, all individuals will be required to comply with all current Covid19 safety protocols, including using the daily Covid19 self-checklist.

 Q: Has environmental health and safety reviewed and addressed building ventilation systems in older buildings?